 If you prefer to book a private transfer or even a shared transfer ahead of your arrival I recommend booking with Get Your Guide.

-With Get Your Guide you can read traveler reviews and many allow free cancellations of transfer bookings up to 3 hours before (read the terms and conditions)
+With Get Your Guide you can read traveller reviews and many allow free cancellations of transfer bookings up to 3 hours before (read the terms and conditions)

 Examples of transfer options from Heathrow Airport into London include – Private Transfer and Shared Transfer as well as transfer to Southampton Cruise Terminals for those of you embarking on a cruise.

-A common question for those of you planning to send some time in London is how to get around the capital.
-You can read more about the various forms of London transport including the Tube, buses, boast and bicycles in our complete guide.
+A common question for those of you planning to spend some time in London is how to get around the capital.
+You can read more about the various forms of London transport including the Tube, buses, boats and bicycles in our complete guide.

 Train travel in the UK

-I use the trainline.com when planning my train journeys in the UK – you can also book your tickets online with them too.
+Check journeys with the trainline.com or Omio when planning train journeys in the UK – you can also book your tickets online with them too.

-A great way to save on train tickets when traveling in the UK is to purchase a BritRail Pass or a Eurail Global Pass (find out more about these train passes here)
+A great way to save on train tickets when travelling in the UK is to purchase a BritRail Pass or a Eurail Global Pass (find out more about these train passes here)